kaitlinmoore/Real-Time-Crypto-Volatility/docs/genai_appendix.md

 Used in: model_card.md
 Verification: I reviewed the feedback and incorporated some elements and rearranged.

+Prompt (summary): "Please review the attached code files, project description, and requirements.txt and draft the README file for my GitHub repository."
-Prompt (summary): "Please review this drafted model card and provide feedback," Used in: README.md
+Used in: README.md
 Verification: I reviewed, heavily cut, and edited the response.

 **Code**